-Suffrage, ballot access, ballot structure, voting mechanics are left up to each state.
+Ballot access, ballot structure, suffrage, voting mechanics are left up to each state.
 Then count the certified popular vote in each state as is currently done.

 This is the approach of the National Popular Vote Bill.

 National Popular Vote Bill